vocdoni/docs/docs/architecture/services/census-service.md

   "request": {
     "method": "addClaimBulk",
-    "censusId": "0x12345678/0x23456789", // where to add the claims (must already exist) "digested": false,  // are the claims digested? the Gateway should do it if not "claimsData": [  // the public keys in base64 or their hashes, also in base64 "base64-string-0",
+    "censusId": "0x12345678/0x23456789", // where to add the claims (must already exist) "digested": false,  // are the keys digested? the Gateway should do it if not "censusKeys": [  // the public keys in base64 or their hashes, also in base64 "base64-string-0",
         "base64-string-1",
         "base64-string-2"
     ],
+    "censusValues": [  // the weight hexencoded big num.
+Can be empty (for non-weighted census) "hexString-weight-1",
+        "hexString-weight-2",
+        "hexString-weight-3"
+    ],
     "timestamp": 1556110671
   },
-  "signature": "string"
+  "signature": "hexString"
 }
 ```